English Ivy Removal

 WMTP volunteers with “ivy eyes” have been walking local parks, Greenways, neighborhoods, roadways and right-of-ways to find clusters of English ivy on trees.

-To date we’ve located over 3,200 mature trees that have ivy climbing up the trunk, as you can see in our awesome Ivy Removal Progress Map.
+To date we’ve located over 3,200 mature trees that have ivy climbing up the trunk, as you can see in our handy Ivy Removal Progress Map.
 You can also see where we’ve cleared ivy from 1,940+ of those trees.
 The map is interactive — click to zoom in and look around!

 English Ivy Removal Map for Whatcom County | Whatcom Million Trees Project